Dehghanni/Teofl/Writing.md

   - reduce # of cars that produce prodigious amounts of GH gases signfcl – not reasonable to pay – encourage public transportation – reduce the pollution
   - use the revenue -\&gt; incentives for green activity, establish recycling companies
 - **secure job low pay or high salary not secure**
+  - each of these cut both ways.
-  - consistent, afford opp to make master plan rather than living in a haphazard way or being in a precarious position, reduce anxiety and facilitate control, life-long desires,
+  - A secure job with a guaranteed monthly paycheck consistent, afford opp to make master plan rather than living in a haphazard way or being in a precarious position, reduce anxiety and facilitate control, life-long desires,
   - unemployment rate is high – hard to find another job – possible to stay solvent – half a loaf is better than no bread
 - **Stop reading or listening to news**
   - news is often about bad events – stressful because sometimes, try as one might, they cannot make any change – makes you tense – affect your life adversely – even may lead to mental disorder –